Defining a Great Corporate Culture

 Defining a great corporate culture is hard.
 We’ve set out our own standards and methodology and feel confident we have an awesome corporate culture.

-3 thoughts on “Defining a Great Corporate Culture
+4 responses to “Defining a Great Corporate Culture”

 I think it’s iffy to base anything on employee surveys when clearly people will likely not answer honestly for fear of retribution – anonymous or not.